Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

-Yet, a core feature that is not yet accessible in these projects is privately linking a loosely bound credential, such as a COVID-19 vaccination certificate, and a strongly bound government-issued digital~ID that relate to the same person.
-This would be an example of a cross-credential predicate, e.g., a comparison of the date of birth and name attributes on both certificates, without disclosing these attributes to the relying party.
-A strongly bound national ID also often requires holder binding with a key-pair stored in trusted hardware.
-Including such features is generally considered desirable, particularly in regulated environments~\citep{rieger2021vaccination} and could be extended to combinations of even more attestations in a privacy-preserving way, such as in the verification of event tickets~\citep{feulner2022ticketing}.
-Secure elements generally do not support \ac{cl} or \ac{bbs+} signatures but only common signature schemes such as \ac{ecdsa}.
+Hardware security modules and embedded secure elements generally do not support \ac{cl} or \ac{bbs}+ signatures but only more common signature schemes such as \ac{ecdsa}.
 Private credential chaining, another example of a cross-credential predicate, is also not supported in Hyperledger AnonCreds but considered essential for large-scale adoption~\citep{aries2022chaining}.
 Moreover, the number of credentials that revocation registries for \acp{zkp} of (non-) set-membership, implemented via \ac{rsa} accumulators in Hyperledger AnonCreds~\citep{camenisch2009accumulator}, can manage is far too small to guarantee sufficient herd privacy: to allow the holder to prove that their credential is not revoked, he or she needs to store data that grows linearly with the number of credentials represented by the accumulator in their wallet app.
-This corresponds to a~$2000$~bit integer per credential represented through the accumulator.
-For a revocation registry that represents 10,000~credentials, the corresponding file hence already has 2.6~MB~\citep{bcgov2021indyrevocation}.
+More precisely, the holder needs to store a static~$2000$~bit integer for every credential represented through the accumulator.
+For a revocation registry that represents 10,000~credentials, the corresponding ``tails file'' hence already has a size of 2.6~MB~\citep{bcgov2021indyrevocation}.
 Consequently, it is no surprise that the maximum size of the revocation registry is set to $2^{15}=32,768$ in \ac{aca-py}.